parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 #### Scaling the dataset and warming up the server ####

 The following command will create the dataset by scaling up the Twitter dataset while preserving both popularity and object size distributions.
-The original dataset consumes ~360MB of server memory, while the recommendedscaled dataset requires around 10GB of main memory dedicated to the Memcached server.
+The original dataset consumes ~360MB of server memory, while the recommended scaled dataset requires around 10GB of main memory dedicated to the Memcached server.
 Therefore, we use a scaling factor of 28 to have a 10GB dataset.

 ```bash
 $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="S&W" --S=28 --D=10240 --w=8 --T=1